-On March 15, Handicap International launched an international campaign to collect one million signatures to say “stop bombing civilians.”
+On 15th March 2017, Handicap International launched an international campaign to collect one million signatures to “Stop Bombing Civilians”.
 The organization’s goal is to collect one million signatures and to present them to political decision-makers in September 2018.
 As a member of the INEW (International Network on Explosive Weapons) coalition, the organization is calling on States to take a stand against the use of explosive weapons in populated areas.